• Home

 2025 UK Tree of the Year Award: Argyle Street Ash leaves rivals in the shade

-The Argyle Street ash is a favourite of both locals and passers‑by, and even has its own Facebook page.
+It’s long been loved by locals and passers-by, and even has its own Facebook page.

 A historical blackandwhite photograph showing a tram passing near the Argyle Street Ash with period cars on the road and the ash tree standing in front of a fourstorey tenement building